WebEngineering-FHNW/App-with-Kolibri/src/server/README.md

 **NPM is not required and should not even be installed**.

+Please also note, that there is no package.json and no node_modules folder!

 ## Warning

 When deploying server-side code make sure that the